 Principle Principle finding Exception standard reference Notable practice Why 1.
 Governance Standards met N/A N/A N/A 2.
-Staff Standards met 2.2 Good practice The pharmacy team can access training to keep their knowledge up to date and receive protected time to complete it.
+Staff Good practice 2.2 Good practice The pharmacy team can access training to keep their knowledge up to date and receive time to complete it.
+2.4 Good practice The pharmacy team maintain a clear and embedded culture of openness, honesty and learning.
 3. Premises Standards met N/A N/A N/A 4.
 Services, including medicines management Standards met N/A N/A N/A 5.
 Equipment and facilities Standards met N/A N/A N/A